ribsey/labelprinterkit/README.md

-from labelprinterkit.label import Label, Text, Row, Padding from labelprinterkit.job import Job from labelprinterkit.constants import MediaType, MediaSize
+from labelprinterkit.label import Label, Text, Row, Padding from labelprinterkit.job import Job from labelprinterkit.constants import MediaType, MediaSize from labelprinterkit.page import Page from PIL import Image

 # Create text for the label